 - Own RODE Rec iOS app to turn your phone into a portable recorder

 Audio-Technica mics are known for their performance and durability.
-It’s also one of the rare lavalier mics that can be powered by a battery or phantom power.
-The Pro 70 is no different.
-If you have a good budget for a podcasting lavalier microphone, then I’d recommend this one.
+The Pro 70 is also one of the rare lavalier mics that can be powered by a battery or phantom power.
+If you have a nice-sized budget for a podcasting lavalier microphone, then I’d recommend this one.